Get App

 5. Why do Hindus offer flowers to gods?

-6. What is the flower of heaven in Hindu mythology?
+6. Why is Parijat called the flower from heaven in Hindu mythology?

 Also Read: Who Created God?
 Truth and Myths Revealed!